-As discussed by Shean et al. (2016), the uncorrected vertical/horizontal accuracy for the along-track stereo DEMs is <5.0 m.
+As discussed in Shean et al. (2016), the uncorrected vertical/horizontal accuracy for the along-track stereo DEMs is <5.0 m CE90/LE90.
 After systematic artifact removal and co-registration, vertical accuracy can be less than <0.2-0.4 m for surfaces with $<10^{\circ}$ slope.
-For the PIG ice shelf, we conservatively estimate the final DEM accuracy to be ~1 m after co-registration and least-squares "tilt" correction.
-We initially expect increased uncertainty for 2013/2014 DEMs due to reduced availability of OIB
+For the PIG shelf, we conservatively estimate the final DEM accuracy to be ~1 m after co-registration and least-squares "tilt" correction.
+We initially expect increased uncertainty for 2013/2014 DEMs due to reduced availability of sparse control data with limited variation in surface slope and aspect, and longer offsets between the DEM and altimetry timestamps (~1-12 months).
+Over these timescales, surface processes (e.g., accumulation/ablation, wind redistribution of snow) can potentially lead to surface elevation changes of ~1 m, and advection of small-scale surface features can lead to horizontal co-registration errors.

-- 270 altimetry data during this season.
+270 OIB altimetry data during this season.
 This uncertainty, however, was reduced after the least-squares correction, which leveraged altimetry data and corrected WorldView/GeoEye DEMs from adjacent years.
 Several factors can reduce the effectiveness of DEM co-registration with altimetry.
-The primary problems for PIG include sparse control data with limited variation in surface slope and aspect, and longer $|t{altimetry} - t{DEM}|$ time offsets (~1-12 months).
-Over these timescales, surface processes (e.g., accumulation/ablation, wind redistribution of snow) can potentially - 275 lead to surface elevation changes of ~1 m, and advection of small-scale surface features can lead to horizontal co-registration errors.
+The primary problems for PIG include

-We used a network of five 2012-2014 GPS sites on the outer ice shelf (Shean et al., 2017) as independent check points for WorldView DEMs.
-Corrected DEM elevations show good agreement (~0.72 m root mean squared error [RMSE] and ~0.57 normalized median absolute deviation [NMAD]) with cm-accuracy surface elevations derived from GPS interferometric
+We used a network of five 2012-2014 GPS sites on the outer shelf (Shean et al., 2017) as independent check points for WorldView DEMs.
+Corrected DEM elevations show good agreement (~0.72 m root mean squared error [RMSE] and ~0.57 normalized median absolute deviation [NMAD]) with cm-accuracy surface elevations derived from GPS interferometric reflectometry (GPS-IR) antenna height records at each site.
+Unfortunately, no valid SPIRIT DEM pixels were available near